realtradam/orbital_game/orbital_game_doc/Design Doc.md

 ## Basic UI

 Game will have a minimal UI showing both the map and the real view at the same time.
 When a player is far out in outer space then the game will have the map be in large view and the real view in ther corner.
 If the player is landing on a surface then the view will automatically switch to have the real view be primary and the map in the corner.

+Player gets objectives to explore specific points in the solar system, and then gets rewarded with upgrades or points.

 If fuel will be implemeneted, a small guage in the corner for thruster and rcs fuel.